iamalittletester/thewaiter/README.md

 ## Further reading
 I will write some posts with examples of how to use the library on my blog (https://imalittletester.com/category/waiter/).
-There will also be test examples in another GitHub repo i am working on (https://github.com/iamalittletester/learning-project/tree/master/src/test/java/waitertests).
+There will also be TestWaiter examples in another GitHub repo i am working on (https://github.com/iamalittletester/learning-project/tree/master/src/TestWaiter/java/waitertests).